-- Mother Tongue teachers can be ISB teachers or externally hired.
-The school provides organizational back-up, allocates classrooms, holds meetings and social get-togethers, and helps to manage situations that may arise. - Information about the program is sent home to parents at the start of the school year, and groups are formed according to students' interest and teacher availability. - Lessons are scheduled on Wednesdays during our Flex learning program (grades 3-5) or after school.
+- Mother Tongue teachers work privately at ISB.
+The school provides organizational back-up, allocates classrooms, holds meetings and social get-togethers, and helps to manage situations that may arise. - Information about the program is sent home to parents at the start of the school year, and groups are formed according to students' interest and teacher availability. - Lessons are scheduled on Mondays after school.
+No other after-school activities are held at this time.